|Quick Facts: Welders, Cutters, Solderers, and Brazers|

 |Moderate-term on-the-job training|

 Welders, cutters, solderers, and brazers may work outdoors, often in inclement weather, or indoors, sometimes in a confined area.
-They may work on a scaffold high off the ground, and they occasionally must lift heavy objects and work in awkward positions.
-Most work full time and overtime is common in this occupation.
+They may work on a scaffold, high off the ground, and they occasionally must lift heavy objects and work in awkward positions.
+Although most work full time, overtime is common.

 The median annual wage for welders, cutters, solderers, and brazers was $40,240 in May 2017.